Full-time: Three years, Part-time: By negotiation with the course leader

 BA (Hons) Textiles challenges you to look at textile craft in a new way.
 Students apply creative thinking to the development of new and innovative 2D and 3D textiles.
 We teach many traditional techniques, including felt, print, dye, knit and stitch but encourage you to interpret them, using unexpected technologies, new technologies and materials.
 You will also learn digital skills to enable you to access a range of new technology including digital textile print, digital embroidery, laser cutting, etc.

-In your first year, you will develop your creative thinking skills, learn a wide range of basic textile techniques and learn the history of design and textiles.
-In the second year, you further develop and focus your textile skill base, enhanced by an introduction to surface design and mixed media textiles.
+You will develop your creative thinking skills, learn a wide range of basic textile techniques and learn the history of design and textiles.
+You further develop and focus your textile skill base, enhanced by an introduction to surface design and mixed media textiles.
 You will learn about contemporary textile design and begin to contextualise your own design work with live project briefs and competitions.
 You’ll also be involved in work shadowing and placement as part of your second year 'Experiencing the workplace' module.
-In the final year, you will develop a professional body of work, write your own project briefs, explore future contexts and study professional practice.
+You will develop a professional body of work, write your own project briefs, explore future contexts and study professional practice.

 For a concise summary of the main features of this course, see our course specification.